odoo/odoo/doc/reference/qweb.rst

 to automatically format based on field type, and is integrated in the website's rich text edition.

-``t-field-options`` can be used to customize fields, the most common option is ``widget``, other options are field- or widget-dependent.
+``t-options`` can be used to customize fields, the most common option is ``widget``, other options are field- or widget-dependent.

 debugging